 African-American Studies Home

-See the African-American Studies program highlighted in a video featuring interviews with Dr. Siri Brown, Ethnic Studies Chair, faculty member Danae Brown, and students.
+See the African-American Studies program highlighted in a video featuring interviews with Dr. Siri Brown, faculty member Danae Martinez, and students.

 The focus of African-American Studies (AFRAM) is to assist students on a path of consciousness that ultimately leads to improving their lives and family and liberating our communities.
 The primary goals and objectives of the program are consistent with and enhance the overall Merritt College mission and has consistently sought to help community college students develop factual information, tools of analysis, and favorable attitudes toward the African-American struggle and the liberation of African people from powerlessness, poverty and racism.